Monday, July 31, 2023, Deadline for Submitting Dissertations for Consideration for the

 - 2011 – Gérard Chouin (Syracuse University, 2009), Forests of Power and Memory: An Archaeology of Sacred Groves in the Eguafo Polity, Southern Ghana (c.
 500–1900 A.D.)

-- 2012 – Liza Gijanto (Syracuse University, 2010), Change and the Era of the Atlantic Trade: Commerce and Interaction in the Niumi Commercial Center (The Gambia)
+- 2012 – Liza Gijanto (Syracuse University, 2010), Change and the Era of the Atlantic Trade: Commerce and Interaction in the Niumi Commercial Center (The Gambia), published by Routledge in 2017 as The Life of Trade: Events and Happenings in Niumi’s Atlantic Center

 - 2013 – Rebecca Sara Graff (University of Chicago, 2011), The Vanishing City: Time, Tourism, and the Archaeology of Event at Chicago’s 1893 World’s Columbian Exposition